 However, if you custom-built the car in West Virginia, you'll need to take a few more steps.
-Before you can register and title the car at the DMV, you're required to visit your local West Virginia State Police detachment with a verification of vehicle identification number (VIN) form.
+Before you can register and title the car at the DMV, you're required to visit your local West Virginia State Police detachment with a Verification of Vehicle Identification No. (Form DMV-18).
 The officer who assists you will verify that there is no VIN already assigned to the vehicle.

 This extra step also ensures that neither the car nor its parts have been stolen.
 The DMV suggests keeping receipts or other records of purchase to show the officer who assists you, just in case.

 Note that regardless of where the car was built, you'll need to follow the same steps as outlined in our Car Registration section.Other Topics in This Section

 - RV & Motorhome Registration

 - Salvaged Vehicles